jcornill/SatisfactoryModdingGuide/README.md

 Then you can go back on github desktop

-You need to go in File > Clone Repository...
+You need to go in File > Clone Repository... and select URL tab at the top

-On this page paste the link you got from github
+On this page paste the link you got from github then choose where you want to place the SML code
 ![alt text](https://github.com/jcornill/SatisfactoryModdingGuide/blob/master/GitHubDesktop_clone.png "")